Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of the fasta file that you want to optimize.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
-                            Paths of the target genome annotation gff file.
+                            Paths of the query genome annotation gff file.
       --manual_files MANUAL_FILES [MANUAL_FILES ...], -m MANUAL_FILES [MANUAL_FILES ...]
                             Path of the manual-checked gff file.
 It is the benchmark for training.
 Please detect the